Master in International Health (MIH)Apply online now

 The MIH core course is offered twice each year, starting in September and March.
 Upcoming dates for the core course:

 - 5 March 2018

-Full time student finishing within 1 year (when starting core course in September) or within 1,5 year (when starting the core course in March; the offer of advanced modules is limited in the period September-December, thus not allowing to finish within one year).
+Full time student finishing within 1 year (when starting core course in September) or part time finishing within 1,5 year (when starting the core course in March; the offer of advanced modules is limited in the period September-December, thus not allowing to finish within one year).

 Part time student finishing within 5 years:

 EUR 11.200 (2018)

 This price includes the core course tuition fee, course materials, tutoring for the thesis and advisory services for the duration of the programme.

 - fees for advanced modules, taken at KIT or elsewhere

 - transportation costs